zach-chairez/New-Site/content/post/imdb-sentiment-analysis/index.md

 \end{equation}
 $$

 The denominator $\sum_{A'} P(B|A')P(A')$ is adding up all possible events $A'$, where $A'$ belongs to some event space.
 Note that the event $A$ is also an event that needs to be summed over.
 The value or function $P(A)$ is most notably called the $\textbf{prior probability}$.
 The prior probability is exactly what it sounds like.
 It's the prior information we have available to us going into a few decision.
 Similarly, the value or function $P(A|B)$ is notably called the $\textbf{posterior probability}$.
-The posterior probablity is an informed probability, utilizing the information gathered in the prior to make a more educated and accurate prediction.
+The posterior probability is an informed probability, utilizing the information gathered in the prior to make a more educated and accurate prediction.

 ## <u>Naive-Bayes</u>